-THE MEANING OF NDW
+THE MEANING OF NDWF

-The dancer, teacher, therapist, student......all must join hands if dance is to have its rightful place in the acknowledged and treasured art forms of modern day.
-Through participation in and interaction with the National Dance Week effort will come improved understanding, appreciation and recognition of that which we love....The Dance.
+National Dance Week is the perfect venue for the dancers, themselves, to educate the masses and, in turn, gain an enlightened and vastly enlarged audience for their performances.
+Through participation in and interaction with the National Dance Week Foundation will come improved understanding, appreciation and recognition of that which we love....The Dance.